Save 30% on online shipping anywhere in Canada and the US!

 Metal Supermarkets

-At Metal Supermarkets, we supply a wide range of metals for a variety of applications.
-Our stock includes: mild steel, stainless steel, aluminum, tool steel, alloy steel, brass, bronze and copper.
+At Metal Supermarkets, we supply a wide range of metals for various applications.
+Our stock includes mild steel, stainless steel, aluminum, tool steel, alloy steel, brass, bronze, and copper.

 Related blog articles